missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The person has no pending civil actions relating to the records sought to be expunged.

-Eligible persons can file a petition for expungement in the relevant district court by completing the CR 145 Petition for Expungement of Arrest Records.
-However, a $250 surcharge will be assessed by the court.
+Eligible persons may file a petition for expungement in the relevant district court by completing the CR 145 Petition for Expungement of Arrest Records.
+However, a $250 surcharge may be assessed by the court.
 The court sets a hearing on the case within 30 days after the petition was filed, and approval or rejection may ensue following the expungement criteria.
-If approved, such records will still be accessible to law enforcement agencies when the offender is charged with a subsequent crime.
+If approved, such records may still be accessible to law enforcement agencies when the offender is charged with a subsequent crime.

 disclaimer